-It is thoughts such as these that have motivated a great part of IPARTheory research.
-Now, after almost six decades of research with more than 200,000 children, adolescents, and adults in over 60 nations worldwide, and with members of every major American ethnic group, at least two conclusions seem warranted.
-First, the same classes of behaviors appear universally to convey the symbolic message that "my parent. . ." (or other attachment figure) "loves me" (or does not love me, care about me, want me-i.e., rejects me).
-These classes of behavior include the perception of warmth/affection (or its opposite, coldness and lack of affection), hostility/aggression, indifference/neglect, and undifferentiated rejection, as defined at the beginning of this article.
-This conclusion is supported by the work of McNeely and Barber (2010) who asked 4,300 adolescents in 12 nations (from Africa, Asia, Australia, Europe, the Middle East, and North and South America) to respond to the following question: "Please list the specific things that your parents/caregivers do that make you feel like they love you?"
+The second postulate states that children and adults everywhere-regardless of differences in culture, gender, race, and other such defining characteristics-understand themselves to be cared-about (accepted) or not cared-about (rejected) in the same four ways.
+In IPARTheory this, of course, is called the warmth dimension of parenting and of other interpersonal relationships.
+Evidence further supporting this postulate is provided by the work of McNeely and Barber (2010) who asked 4,300 adolescents in 12 nations (from Africa, Asia, Australia, Europe, the Middle East, and North and South America), to respond to the following question: "Please list the specific things that your parents/caregivers do that make you feel like they love you?"
 Responses to this query confirmed that adolescents themselves in all cultures studied perceived aspects of emotional support (e.g., expressing affection and encouragement, and the absence of parental hostility or parental aggression) as being expressions of parental love or acceptance.
+Ultimately, more than the four universal expressions of parental acceptance-rejection postulated in IPARTheory may be identified, but if they exist they are currently unknown.

-The second major conclusion is that differences in culture, ethnicity, social class, race, gender, and other such factors do not exert enough influence to override the apparently universal, biologically-based tendency for children and adults everywhere to respond in essentially the same way when they perceive themselves to be accepted or rejected by people most important to them, especially attachment figures.

-Having said this, however, we must also stress that the association between perceived acceptance-rejection and psychological and behavioral outcomes for youths and adults is far from perfect.
-Indeed, approximately 74% or more of the variance in youths' and adults' psychological and behavioral adjustment is yet to be accounted for, probably by behavior genetic, neurobiological, sociocultural, and other such factors.
-Nonetheless, results of research completed so far are so robust and stable the world over that we believe professionals should feel confident developing policies and practice-applications based on the central tenets of IPARTheory-especially IPARTheory's personality subtheory-despite the fact that much is yet to be learned about the effects, causes, and other correlates of perceived interpersonal acceptance and rejection.
+The third postulate overwhelmingly supported in IPARTheory's personality subtheory states that children and adults everywhere tend to respond in the same seven to ten (or more) ways when they experience themselves to be rejected by parents in childhood and by other attachment figures throughout life.
+In IPARTheory, this, of course, is called the acceptance-rejection syndrome.
+Related to this is IPARTheory's fourth postulate stating that the psychological effects of parental acceptance-rejection in childhood tend to extend into adulthood and old age, though often in a less intense form than in childhood.
+Differences in culture, ethnicity, social class, race, gender, and other such factors do not exert enough influence to override these apparently biologically-based tendencies.
+Having said this, however, we must also stress that the association between perceived acceptance-rejection and psychological and behavioral outcomes for youth and adults is far from perfect.
+Indeed, approximately 74% or more of the variation in youth's and adults' psychological and behavioral adjustment is yet to be accounted for, probably by behavior genetic, neurobiological, sociocultural, and other such factors.
+Nonetheless, results of research are so robust and stable the world over that professionals now generally feel confident developing policies, interventions, treatment programs, and practice-applications based on the central postulates of the theory-especially IPARTheory's personality subtheory.